 Maintain a school pool

-As a Board of Trustees, you are the entity responsible for the day-to-day running of the school, and therefore you are also responsible for the maintenance of the school pool.
+As a Board of trustees, you're the entity responsible for the day-to-day running of the school, and therefore you're also responsible for the maintenance of the school pool.

-The funding you use to maintain your school pool depends on whether it is a capital work or operational maintenance.
+The funding you use to maintain your school pool depends on whether it's a capital work or operational maintenance.

 Use operational funding for: